S h a r e

 You can also decide, if you wish, to allow drivers to charge for free, or recoup some of the installation costs with a charging fee.
 Nevertheless, this should be balanced against the overall cost savings the fleet expects to make against previous fuel spend.

-Communicating fleet policy
+Continuous communication of fleet policy

-At every stage of the process, it’s important to keep your staff informed of the changes you are preparing to make.
-For many employees, there is often a fear of change, and with EVs a sense of taking a step into the unknown.
-So communicating regularly with staff and outlining your plans and the benefits of EVs is critical to ensure a smooth transition.
+As we noted at the beginning, at every stage of the process to electrify your fleet, it’s important to keep your staff informed of the changes you are preparing to make.
+For many employees, there is often a fear of change, and with EVs a sense of taking a step into the unknown, particularly with new technology.

 Implementing fleet change

-Changing at renewal allows you to deal with small batches of drivers at one go.
-It’s certainly worth considering having an initial test group so you can iron out any issues as the EV rollout accelerates and implement learnings from the test group.
+Moving your fleet over to EVs is best completed as existing leases come up for renewal.
+This allows you to deal with small batches of drivers at a time.
+It’s certainly worth considering having an initial test group so you can iron out any issues as the EV rollout accelerates and implement learnings from the test group across the wider EV roll out.

-Some PR support might also be worth considering to explain to stakeholders and the wider public what you are doing and why – it should make a positive news story for your business.
+Some PR support might be worth considering to explain to stakeholders and the wider public what you are doing and why – it should make a positive news story for your business.

 Review and implement alterations